28 Unique Things to Do in the West Midlands

 If you’re looking for things to do in Wolverhampton, the National Trust’s Wightwick Manor is one of the best-preserved Victorian manor houses in the country and one of England’s most impressive stately homes, maintained and true to its original form.

-Nestled on Wightwick Bank in Wolverhampton, this exceptional manor and its exquisite grounds have been lovingly preserved by the National Trust since 1937, opening its doors to the public and offering a glimpse into a bygone era.
 It stands as a remarkable testament to the Aesthetic and Arts and Crafts movements, representing the grandeur of the half-timbered vernacular style that flourished during that time.
 Notably, it shares a kinship with the iconic Little Moreton Hall, situated 40 miles away in Cheshire, as both showcase the beauty of this architectural style.

 Managed with care and attention by the National Trust, Wightwick Manor and its grounds offer more than just a glimpse into the past.
 Regular exhibitions, events, and outdoor activities take place, ensuring there’s always something new and exciting to explore.
-From the meticulously curated gardens to the charming shop, tea-room, and gallery, every corner of Wightwick Manor invites you to delve deeper into its captivating story.

 Wightwick Manor & Gardens (Google Maps location)